KeithBronstrup/HUID/README.md

 In the above scenario, it would be possible for a one or more hosts to generate colliding UUIDs when writing to multiple database masters, potentially breaking database replication.
-Because HUID allows for identification of the originating host and receiving database master, preventing such collisions.
+Because HUID allows for identification of the originating host and receiving database master, such collisions are impossible.

 ### Advantages of HUID